University Lecturer

 (2018)

-Modeling Electron Transfers Using Quasidiabatic Hartree-Fock States.
+Modelling Electron Transfers Using Quasidiabatic Hartree-Fock States

 KT Jensen, RL Benson, S Cardamone, AJW Thom